Detox Your Home: The Bedroom

 When you change the sheets, hang your doona and pillows outside in the sunshine to naturally bleach and disinfect.
 The bonus is that they smell so good when you bring them in!

 Mattresses can often be the source of toxic chemicals.
 Finding an eco friendly mattress in Australia is tricky, but you could think about buying a wool or organic cotton mattress topper.

 Institute a ‘no shoes in the house’ policy.
-Take shoes off at the front door and get a pair of slippers that you only wear in the house.
-That way you won't be tracking in all the muck and dirt from outside and in onto your floors, and then into the bedroom.
+Take your shoes off at the front door and get a pair of slippers that you only wear in the house.
+That way, you won't be tracking in all the muck and dirt from outside, then onto your floors, and into the bedroom.

 Clean with non toxic household cleaners, like the brands we offer at Hello Charlie.

 Get some plants in your bedroom.
 These will clear the air and remove toxins.

 Open the windows!
 Just 15 minutes a day is all it needs to get all those VOCs out and let the fresh air in.
 Consider buying an air purifier to help clean your air.

 If you burn candles in your room, make sure you choose natural candles.
 Look for organic palm wax, beeswax, or eco soy wax, not paraffin candles.
 Paraffin is a petrochemical and contains all sorts of contaminants.

 Don’t use toxic air fresheners.
 If you must scent the air (and trust me, if you open the windows for 15 minutes a day, you won't need to!), choose organic essential oils and add them to your diffuser.
 You can also find natural air fresheners to spritz around the room.

 Avoid dry cleaning your clothes, and if you absolutely have to dry clean, make sure you take the garment out of the plastic bag and hang it in the open air for at least four hours, preferably overnight, before you wear it or hang it in your cupboard.